 Research tells us that when children are strongly connected to their family and / or wider network they are most likely to feel safe, happy and reach their potential.

+Family meetings set aside time with your network of family and friends, to focus and talk openly about any difficulties happening in your life and the life of your children.
 This focused discussion is different to the more general conversations we have in our normal day to day lives because it is about making a plan together to make things better.

 The reasons for holding the meeting will be different for everyone but might be because of;